Most of us can’t wait for 2022 to start.

-2020 is here and I’m excited to make it my best year ever!
+I’m excited to make 2022 my best year ever!

 If not, you should be!

-It’s a brand new decade full with new opportunities and adventures.
+It’s a brand new year that can bring you lots of new opportunities and experiences.

 Despite heading towards 60 I’m only just getting started